 Opossums will growl, hiss, and open their mouth to show their teeth to ward off predators, but very rarely will they attack or bite.

 The growling and hissing make it seem like the opossum is ready to strike, but these are just a bluff.
 Opossums are more afraid of humans than we are of them and pose no threat to most pets.

-Opposums have two lines of defence from most predators.
-Opossums will either attack, which is rare, or they will play dead to avoid confrontation.
+Opossums have two lines of defense from most predators.
+Opossums will either attack, which is rare or play dead to avoid confrontation.

 Is It Bad To Have An Opossum In Your Yard?